sophiachen120/sophiachen120.github.io/README.md

 Making a change to [_config.yml](./_config.yml) (or any file in your repository) will force GitHub Pages to rebuild your site with jekyll.
 Your rebuilt site will be viewable within 5 minutes at <https://myusername.github.io>.

+### Step 5) Edit Your Landing Page

+1. Click into the [index.html](./index.html) file.
+2. Click the ✏️ icon (top right) to edit.
+3. Fill in the blanks.
+4. Commit the change!

-### Step 5) Write Your First Blog Post
+### Step 6) Write Your First Blog Post

 1. Click into the [_posts/](./_posts/)  folder.
 2. Edit the file called 2025-05-07-motivation.md
-3. Answer the questions in the template using Markdown. https://www.markdownguide.org/basic-syntax/
+3. Answer the questions in the template using Markdown.
 4. Commit the change!

 🔗 Need help with formatting?
 Try this guide: